 Pharmacokinetic data for exenatide extended-release are not extensively reported.
-According to Food and Drug Administration-approved package labeling, following a single dose of exenatide extended-release, exenatide is released from microspheres over approximately 10 weeks.
-Two peaks of exenatide in the plasma after approximately two and six to seven weeks, respectively, are observed due to an initial period of release of surface-bound exenatide, and followed by a gradual release of exenatide from the microspheres.3
+According to Food and Drug Administration-approved prescribing information, following a single dose of exenatide extended-release, exenatide is released from microspheres over approximately 10 weeks.
+Two peaks of exenatide

 Table 3.
-Pharmacokinetics54
+Pharmacokinetics

-Generic Name Bioavailability (%) Renal Excretion (%) Active Metabolites Serum Half-Life (hours) Exenatide 65 to 76† Not reported Not reported 2.4 Liraglutide 55 0 to 6 Not reported 13
+Generic Name Bioavailability (%) Renal Excretion (%) Active Metabolites Serum Half-Life (hours) Albiglutide Not evaluated Not reported Not reported 120 Exenatide 65 to 76† Not reported Not reported 2.4 Liraglutide 55 0 to 6 Not reported 13

-^{}Immediate-release.

-[†]Animal data.
+\Immediate-release. †Animal data.